Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 How long are my PCAT scores good?

 Do you accept the February PCAT even though PharmCAS will receive the scores after the February 1 deadline?
 For Early Decision, do you accept the September PCAT?

 Yes.
 Please note that it takes 4-6 weeks for PharmCAS to receive your official scores.
-For the January and Early Decision September PCAT only: to expedite the review of your application, please scan and email a copy of your unofficial preliminary Score Report to email@example.com or fax it to 716-829-6568.
+To expedite the review of your application, please scan and email a copy of your unofficial preliminary Score Report to firstname.lastname@example.org or fax it to 716-829-6568.

 Do I need to submit everything to PharmCAS at the same time?

 No. You can submit materials as you get them as long as all materials are received by PharmCAS before the application deadline.
 Your PharmCAS application and transcripts must be submitted by February 1 and letters must be received by March 1.